NathanGloyn/Simple.Data.AspNet.Identity.Sample/MVC5/Readme.md

-# Simple.Date Asp.Net Identity Provider MVC 5 Standard sample
+# Simple.Date Asp.Net Identity Provider MVC 5 sample

-This is the equivalent of the basic MVC5 solution that is created from the File -> New Project dialog in Visual Studio.
+This is similar to the standard MVC solution that is created via File -> New Project -> Web -> MVC

-The only difference is that instead of using EF for database access it uses Simple.Data
+There are two differences, the first is using Simple.Data instead of EF the second is that it uses Roles in the solution to secure an Admin area

 ## Source
 If you clone this repo you will need to create the database yourself by running the IdentityDb.sql file